Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 “My favorite description of ahimsa is of a dynamic peacefulness prepared to meet all needs with loving openness,” says Charlotte Bell, a longtime Iyengar Yoga teacher and the author of Mindful Yoga, Mindful Life.
 “There’s a suggestion of a state of balance that can evolve, that meets each situation in an open and accepting way.”

-The Yoga Sutra holds truth among the highest of ideals.
-Many interpretations promise that once you’re fully vested in satya, everything you say will come to be realized.
+Many interpretations of the Sutras promise that once you’re fully vested in satya, everything you say will come to be realized.

 Satya requires that you consider both the spoken and unspoken aspects of your words.
 You don’t want to mislead through omission; neither do you have to say everything that’s on your mind—especially if it’s hurtful.
 “Don’t gossip, even if the information you’re giving is true,” says Kraftsow.
 “Instead, speak only of the highest.
 Use your words to elevate the listener.”
 When you do so, you elevate yourself in the process.